kinectron/kinectron/memory-bank/activeContext.md

 # Active Context

-## Current Focus: MVP Launch Preparation for Version 1.0.0
+## Current Focus: API Release Preparation for Version 1.0.0

 We've completed all stream implementations including color, depth, raw depth, skeleton, key, RGBD, and depth key.
 All streams are working correctly in both the application and client API.
 We've implemented a robust notification system for error handling and improved the user experience when the Kinect device isn't connected.
 We've also implemented a comprehensive logging system that puts all debug logs behind flags while keeping essential logs visible.
 We've now extended this logging system to the client-side code, ensuring consistent logging behavior across the entire application.
 We've further improved the skeleton stream by fixing excessive console logging in the example code.
 We've implemented the "Block API Calls" button functionality to enhance security by allowing users to prevent clients from controlling the Kinect while still allowing streaming data.
-We're now finalizing version 1.0.0 of the client API, which represents a clean break from the legacy code with a modern, streamlined implementation.
+We've finalized version 1.0.0 of the client API, which represents a clean break from the legacy code with a modern, streamlined implementation.

-With all core features implemented and thoroughly tested, we're now ready for the MVP launch.
-We've updated the README.md to reflect the current state of the project and to highlight that it's ready for launch.
-Our focus continues to be on enhancing visualizations, improving error handling, and addressing technical debt such as inconsistent naming conventions.
+With all core features implemented and thoroughly tested, we're now focusing on preparing the API for public release.
+This involves implementing a modern build system, enhancing documentation, and setting up proper distribution channels.
+Our current priority is following the API Modernization Roadmap outlined in ROADMAP.md to ensure the library is accessible and easy to use for developers.

 ### Current Status

 1. **Documentation**:

-   - Updated README.md for MVP launch
+   - **Note: Documentation for MVP launch is not complete**
+   - README.md and CONTRIBUTE.md need to be checked and updated
-   - Added "MVP Launch Ready!" section highlighting completed features
+   - Need to add "MVP Launch Ready!" section highlighting completed features
-   - Enhanced installation and usage instructions
+   - Need to enhance installation and usage instructions
-   - Updated troubleshooting section with information about the notification system
+   - Need to update troubleshooting section with information about the notification system
-   - Added detailed information about the "Block API Calls" feature
+   - Need to add detailed information about the "Block API Calls" feature
-   - Updated debugging system documentation
+   - Need to update debugging system documentation
-   - Added information about known issues and their current status
+   - Need to add information about known issues and their current status
-   - Updated CONTRIBUTE.md to reflect current development practices
+   - Need to update CONTRIBUTE.md to reflect current development practices
-   - Clarified distinction between README.md (for users) and CONTRIBUTE.md (for developers)
+   - Need to clarify distinction between README.md (for users) and CONTRIBUTE.md (for developers)
-   - Added comprehensive development instructions for both client and application
+   - Need to add comprehensive development instructions for both client and application
-   - Added information about the stream implementation pattern, debugging system, and error handling
+   - Need to add information about the stream implementation pattern, debugging system, and error handling

 2. **UI Integration**: